fdq09eca/asc-remake/_posts/2020-09-10-teaching-cases.md

   - ASC
 toc: false
 ---
 Thanks to the fundings from [Hong Kong Trade and Industry Department](https://www.tid.gov.hk), we have designed several teaching cases which are now available for download.
-The teaching cases aim to promote Economics to secondary school students as well as general public.
-The materials in each teaching case were devised by students from [Department of Economics, The Chinese University of Hong Kong](http://www.econ.cuhk.edu.hk/econ/en-gb/).
+These teaching cases aim to promote Economics in an interactive style to secondary school students as well as general public.
+We would like like to appreciate the students from [Department of Economics, The Chinese University of Hong Kong](http://www.econ.cuhk.edu.hk/econ/en-gb/) who devised the materials.

 ## 1. Invisible Trade